zhangyongzhe20/tp/docs/UserGuide.md

 Format: `listAllLocarions<facility_type>`

 * The `facility_type` can be either canteen, library or lecture theater.
-* The `facility_type` are not case sensitive, for example, canteen and Canteen meant the same thing.
+* The `facility_type` are not case sensitive, for example, canteen and Canteen mean the same thing.

 Example of usage: